River Valley Charter School

 ↩️

-The Complaint Committee has determined that more effort can reasonably be made at the staff or Director level.
-Your complaint has been returned for further attempts.
+The Committee determined more effort can reasonably be made at the staff or Director level.

-• Follow the Committee's specific guidance on what additional steps to take.
+• Follow the Committee's guidance on additional steps.

 • Re-engage with the Director and document all new efforts.

-• If still unresolved, re-submit your written report with updated documentation.
+• If still unresolved, re-submit with updated documentation.

 5